 By default, Oracle Universal Installer places Oracle Database components in directory locations and with permissions in compliance with OFA rules.
-Oracle recommends that you configure all Oracle components on the installation media in accordance with OFA guidelines.
+Oracle recommends that you configure all Oracle components in accordance with OFA guidelines.

 Oracle recommends that you accept the OFA default.
 Following OFA rules is especially of value if the database is large, or if you plan to have multiple databases.